jmshearer/CommunityPledge/Server/Node.js/README.md

 ## Installation

+1. Navigate to the Node.js path in this repository
-1. Install dependencies
+2. Install dependencies

 ```
 npm install
 ```

-2. Run the server
+3. Run the server

 ```
 node server.js